roblatour/OMVBackup/README.md

     Notes:

-	 the 120 above refers to 120 minutes, as needed you may change this value
+	 the 120 above refers to 120 minutes, as needed this value may changed

-	 this new timing will apply immediately and whenever you access your machine for whatever reason in the future
+	 this new timing will apply immediately and whenever the machine is accessed in the future